marknutter/nux/README.md

 },

+// second argument are any custom action creators you want to specify {},

+// third argument is your options where you can enable action and state logging {logActions: true},

-// second argument is your initial app UI state represented as a Nux vDom object {
+// fourth argument is the dom element you want your Nux app to render inside of document.querySelector('#hello-world-container')

+);

+// call the app function with your initial UI object and let Nux handle it from there helloWorld({
   'div#hw': {
     'h5': {
     },